 The facts – Your contractor Rico’s concern on how to make a shower pan for a glass block wall is valid.
 It should not to be taken lightly.
 Trying to make a site-built shower pan which will follow the exact curvature of the glass block wall is a pain in the butt for someone who has not done it before.
 And if your pan leaks onto the floor below – Houston, YOU have a problem!

 Fortunately there are two different shower pans you can get as a kit with the prefab wall to make this job a snap.
 Here’s an explanation of them:

 The first (and easiest to work with) is a solid surface pan.
 They are available in 60 colors, are grout free, waterproof and the drain can be placed wherever you want it to be (this can save Mary plumbing costs and Rico the hassle of moving the drain).

 Ready for tile shower pan for glass blocks

 Do you have any fears about a glass block curved walk in shower?
-Comment or call the numbers below for design input or a free estimate on an installation or nationwide supply of a glass block shower kit.
+You don’t need to go it alone.
+Put your questions in the comments section below or give us a call at the numbers below for design input or a free estimate on an installation or nationwide supply of a glass block shower kit.

-Tags: doorless shower, glass block kits, glass block shower, glass block shower kit, glass block shower videos, glass block video, glass block walk in shower, Protect All Glass Block Shower, shower base for glass blocks, shower pans for glass blocks, walk in shower
+Tags: curved glass block shower, doorless shower, glass block kits, glass block shower, glass block shower kit, glass block shower videos, glass block showers, glass block video, glass block walk in shower, Protect All Glass Block Shower, ready for tile pan for glass blocks, shower base for glass blocks, shower kit for glass blocks, shower kits, shower pans for glass blocks, solid surface pan for glass blocks, walk in shower